School District Profile

 The original school was used until 1901 when it was sold for $30.00 to be used as a granary on the John Gaede farm where it still stands.
 Harry Benjamin and Charles Plane, both 86 years old, remembered how cold the little school was in the winter - heated then by a wood fire at one end of the room.
 It became warmer when the room was filled with 25 students in 1898.

 In 1901, a new, one-room school house was constructed on the site for $831.24.
 Many local residents attended this school.
 William Gaede's job was to unhitch and care for the teacher's horse after she arrived.
 The McCage boys had fire duty, which meant arriving at school one hour ahead to haul kindling and start the daily fire.
 George Reed remembers snowballing the girls as they returned from the outdoor privy.
 This school served the community for more than 50 years, after which it was auctioned to Frank Klein for $100.00.
-The Wayne Golf Course destroyed the school after it bought the Klein farm and developed the property into a golf course.
+The Old Wayne Golf Course deconstructed the school after it bought the Klein farm and developed the property into a golf course.